 3. Title 42 of the Code of Federal Regulations ("C.F.R.") § 409.31 (b) provides for specific conditions for meeting the level of care requirements.
 (1) The beneficiary must require skilled nursing or skilled rehabilitation services, or both, on a daily basis.
-(2) Those services must be furnished for a condition - (i) For which the beneficiary received inpatient hospital or inpatient CAH services, or (ii) Which arose while the beneficiary was receiving care in an SNF or swing-bed hospital for a condition for which he or she received inpatient hospital or inpatient CAH services; or (iii) For which, for an M + C enrollee described in § 409.20(c)(4), a physician has determined that a direct admission to an SNF without an inpatient hospital or inpatient CAH services must be ones that, as a practical matter, can only be provided in an SNF, on an inpatient basis.
+(2) Those services must be furnished for a condition - (i) For which the beneficiary received inpatient hospital or inpatient CAH services, or (ii) Which arose while the beneficiary was receiving care in an SNF or swing-bed hospital for a condition for which he or she received inpatient hospital or inpatient CAH services; or (iii) For which, for an M + C enrollee described in § 409.20(c)(4), a physician has determined that a direct admission to an SNF without an inpatient hospital or inpatient CAH stay would be medically appropriate.
+(3) The daily skilled services must be ones that, as a practical matter, can only be provided in an SNF, on an inpatient basis.

-The Appellant had previously been found to meet the NFLOC criteria prior to the MFLOC, 2022, NOA denying said approval.
+The Appellant has not been found to meet the NFLOC criteria prior to the 2022, NOA denying nursing facility level of care.

-4. 42 C.F.R. § 483.102 provides for the screening or reviewing of all individuals with mental illness or intellectual disability who apply to or reside in Medicaid certified NFs regardless of the source of payment for the NF services, and regardless of the individual's or resident's known diagnoses.

-42 C.F.R. § 483.104 provides as a condition of approval of the State Plan, the State must operate a preadmission screening and annual resident review program that meets the requirements of §§ 483.100 through 438.138.

-42 C.F.R. § 483.112 provides for the preadmission screening of applicants for admission to NFs. (a) Determination of need for NF services.
+- 4. 42 C.F.R. § 483.102 provides for the screening or reviewing of all individuals with mental illness or intellectual disability who apply to or reside in Medicaid certified NFs regardless of the source of payment for the NF services, and regardless of the individual's or resident's known diagnoses. - 42 C.F.R. § 483.104 provides as a condition of approval of the State Plan, the State must operate a preadmission screening and annual resident review program that meets the requirements of §§ 483.100 through 438.138. - 42 C.F.R. § 483.112 provides for the preadmission screening of applicants for admission to NFs. (a) Determination of need for NF services.
 For each NF applicant with MI or IID, the State mental health or intellectual disability authority (as appropriate) must determine, in accordance with § 483.130, whether, because of the resident's physical and mental condition, the individual requires the level of services provided by a NF. (b) Determination of need for specialized services.
-If the individual with mental illness or intellectual disability authority (as appropriate) must also determine, in accordance with § 483.130, whether the individual requires specialized services for the mental illness or intellectual disability authority (as appropriate) must also determine, in accordance with § 483.130, whether the individual requires specialized services for the mental illness or intellectual disability, as defined in § 483.120.

-42 C.F.R § 483.128 (a) provides that the State's PASRR program must identify all individuals who are suspected of having MI or IID as defined in §483.102.
+If the individual with mental illness or intellectual disability is determined to require a NF level of care, the State mental health or intellectual disability authority (as appropriate) must also determine, in accordance with § 483.130, whether the individual requires specialized services for the mental illness or intellectual disability, as defined in § 483.120. - 42 C.F.R § 483.128 (a) provides that the State's PASRR program must identify all individuals who are suspected of having MI or IID as defined in §483.102.
 This identification function is termed Level I. Level II is the function of evaluating and determining whether NF services and specialized services are needed.
 The State's performance of the Level I identification function must provide at least, in the case of first-time identifications, for the issuance of written notice to the individual or resident and his or her legal representative that the individual or resident is suspected of having MI or IID and is being referred to the State mental health or intellectual disability authority for Level II screening.